ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 You can install multiple instances of this service as needed.
 You can manage this service by using the FortiOS web Client or the CLI through SSH.

+For vCenter Server with NSX-T™ instances, FortiGate Virtual Appliance is supported for NSX-T 3.1 and VMware vSphere 7.0.

+For vCenter Server with NSX-V instances, FortiGate Virtual Appliance is supported for the following vSphere versions:

+* vSphere 6.7
+* vSphere 6.5

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

-The FortiGate Virtual Appliance service is not supported for vCenter Server® with NSX-T instances.
-For vCenter Server with NSX-V instances, the installed version is 6.4.4.
+The current FortiGate Virtual Appliance version that is installed is 6.4.4.
 {:note}

 ## Technical specifications for FortiGate Virtual Appliance
 {: #fortinetvm_considerations-specs}

-For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 The following components are ordered and included in the FortiGate Virtual Appliance service: